-Yeast infections require over-the-counter (OTC) creams or suppositories.
-In more severe cases, a person may need prescription-strength treatments.
+Over-the-counter yeast infection creams or suppositories, such as miconazole (Monistat) can often treat symptoms.
+However, in more severe cases, a person may need prescription-strength treatments.

 Yeast infections typically occur as a result of a fungus called Candida albicans.
 While they can occur on any area of the body, they are more common in moist, warm areas such as the vagina.